The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Analysing Classically Driven Blind Quantum Computation

-Recalling the comments at the end of \Cref{subsec:protocol}, since in \cite{mantri2017flow} a restricted version of gflow was used, a computation is stipulated by a choice of angles and a choice of restricted gflow (instead of the choice of $O$ as above).
-We let $\boldsymbol{A}$ denote the random variable for the angles, which takes values in $\mathcal{A}^{n}$, and let $\boldsymbol{F}$ denote the random variable which takes values in the set of restricted gflows.
+The security (blindness) analysis of the BQC protocol provided by Mantri et al., \cite{mantri2017flow} also establishes bounds on the amount of information shared between the secret information belonging to the client and the information communicated to the server.
+These bounds, provided below, are based on mutual information and the conditional Shannon entropy rather than the conditional min-entropy.
+Prior to stating the result, we establish some notation based on the description of the protocol in \Cref{subsec:BQC}.
+Let $\boldsymbol{A}$ denote the random variable for the angles, which takes values in $\mathcal{A}^{n}$ (recall \Cref{eq:angle_set}), and let $\boldsymbol{F}$ denote the random variable which takes values in the set of restricted gflows (recall the comments made at the end of the previous section).
 The random variables for the reported angles and measurement outcomes are denoted $\boldsymbol{A'}$ and $\boldsymbol{C'}$ respectively.
 With this notation, the blindness theorem is:

 \begin{Theorem}[Theorem 2, \cite{mantri2017flow}] In a single instance of the protocol, the mutual information between the client's secret input $\{\boldsymbol{\alpha}, \boldsymbol{f}\}$ and the information received by the server is bounded by